manimino/litebox/README.md

 ![Benchmark: sqlite does well on small queries, other engines do better on large queries.](perf/benchmark.png)

-This generated using random-range queries against a dataset of 1 million (10^6) objects indexed on two `float` fields.
-Note that both axis labels are powers of 10.
+This is a benchmark on random-range queries against a dataset of 1 million (10^6) objects indexed on two `float` fields.

 The dashed line `linear` is a Python generator expression. `sqlite` and `pandas` are compared to that line.

+Note that both axis labels are powers of 10; `10^3` on the Y-axis indicates a 1000X speedup.

-SQLite here offers a 15X ~ 400X speedup when matching 1000 or fewer items, but it is about 4X slower than `linear` when matching all objects.
+SQLite here offers a 15X ~ 1000X speedup when matching 1000 or fewer items, but it is about 3X slower than `linear` when matching all objects.

-Pandas is 5X ~ 10X faster than `linear` under all conditions.
+Pandas is 5X ~ 20X faster than `linear` under all conditions.